josemarluedke/nvimfiles/README.md

 `?` Help

-I use nerdtree for creating or moving files, but find command-t quicker for opening files.
+I use nerdtree for creating or moving files, but find CtrlP quicker for opening files.

 ### [Surround](https://github.com/tpope/vim-surround) (`ys`/`cs`/`ds`)